soxueren/atsd/installation/installing-from-repository.md

 sudo apt-get update && sudo apt-get install atsd
 ```

-## Installation Troubleshooting
+## Troubleshooting

-If ATSD web interface is not accessible, open its log file and review it
+If ATSD web interface is not accessible on port 8088, open **atsd.log** and review it for errors.
-for errors.

-Send the log file to Axibase support in case the problem is persistent
-and cannot be fixed with a restart.

 ```sh
  tail -f /opt/atsd/atsd/logs/atsd.log
 ```

+Send the log file to Axibase support in case the problem cannot be resolved with a restart.

 ## Optional Steps

 - [Veryfing installation](veryfing-installation.md)
 - [Post-installation](post-installation.md)